Aleks6fii/esp32_weather/README.md

 # ESP32 weather server
-This is a project of a weather station I did for a makerthon at fablabNK (42 Berlin, 48 Stundedn Neukölln).
+This is a project of a weather station I did for a makerthon at fablabNK (42 Berlin, 48 Stunden Neukölln).

-##Board: ESP32 WROOM-32
+Board: ESP32 WROOM-32

-##Temperature sensor: DHT11
+Temperature sensor: DHT11

-##Barometric sensor: BMP180
+Barometric sensor: BMP180

-##Gas sensor: MQ-2
+Gas sensor: MQ-2